British Values Intent:

 The rule of law

 The key features of the rule of law are that there is no freedom without law and that the law should apply to everyone equally.
 As is typical in a school, this lies at the basis of the school behaviour policy.
 At the heart of this policy is that all students have the right to not have their education disrupted by others- a clear manifestation of the freedoms that a clear behaviour policy creates.
 Furthermore, there is a transparency to the policy, with clear stages, that works to ensure that it is applied equally to all.
+Students have also taken part in the Bar Mock Trial, offering genuine insight into the way the wider legal system works.

 Within the curriculum, the importance of the rule of law, and its development is explored in a variety of subjects.
 For example, the History curriculum where the development and importance of Magna Carta, which is studied at GCSE.
 Another example can be found in Geography, where KS3 students look at the threat of a new globalised society places on the rule of law, such as through the TNCs.
 Whilst examples from the humanities may seem to be a natural place for students to learn about the rule of law, it also features in other areas of the curriculum such as the debate about the legality and ethics of stem cell research in Biology.